 Alejandro was the Executive Director of the House of Chinese Culture, the University of Congress in Buenos Aires, Argentina (2015/2018).
 He led a range of projects to contribute to a better understanding between China and Argentina & Latin America and, to promote greater mutual knowledge.
 The House has become a mandatory reference in Sino-Argentine relations.

 Alejandro is a Professor of ICT in the Public Sector, at UNSAM.
 His current research focuses on technological applications, effects, and governance in China and Latin America.
 Also, he is a full member of the China Working Group at the Argentine Council of International Relations (CARI).

-Alejandro was a member of the Georgetown Public Policy Alumni Board from 2005 to 2011, President of the Argentine Fulbright Alumni Association, and President and Co-founder of the Georgetown Club of Argentina & Uruguay.
-A few years ago, he was awarded the "1820 Alumni Award" by Georgetown University in recognition for his dedicated services to the community.
+Alejandro was a member of the Georgetown University McCourt School of Public Policy Alumni Board from 2005 to 2011, President of the Argentine Fulbright Alumni Association, and President and Co-founder of the Georgetown Club of Argentina & Uruguay.
+A few years ago, he was awarded the "1820 Alumni Award" by Georgetown University in recognition of his dedicated services to the community.